IBM/container-service-getting-started-wt/Lab 1/README.md

 8. Now push that image up to IBM Cloud Container Registry: `docker push registry.ng.bluemix.net/<namespace>/hello-world`

 9. If you created your cluster at the beginning of this, make sure it's ready for use.
-Run `bx cs clusters` and make sure that your cluster is in state "deployed".
-Then use `bx cs workers <yourclustername>` and make sure that all workers are in state "deployed" with Status "Deploy Automation Successful".
+Run `bx cs clusters` and make sure that your cluster is in state "Normal".
+Then use `bx cs workers <yourclustername>` and make sure that all workers are in state "normal" with Status "Ready".
 Make a note of the public IP of the worker!

 You are now ready to use Kubernetes to deploy the hello-world application.